dime-worldbank/dime-account-admin/instructions/dime-become-member.md

 Complete the **World Bank GitHub.com terms and conditions** below by copying it to an email and filling in your information in the end of the terms and conditions.
-Send this email to `dimeanalytics@worldbank.org` with the subject line "Request to Join DIME GitHub Group - [YOUR NAME]".
+Send this email to `dimeanalytics@worldbank.org` with the subject line "Request to join DIME GitHub Account - [YOUR NAME]".

 World Bank Group Staff GitHub.com Pilot terms and conditions: